-Wes Lawrence is originally from a mixed farming operation in Cranbrook, WA, has been working with a variety of electronics and radio frequency tech for more than 10 years.
+Wes Lawrence is originally from a mixed farming operation in Cranbrook, WA.
+He has been working with a variety of electronics and radio frequency technology for more than 10 years.
 He is the founder and Managing Director of AgTech company AxisTech, which provides IoT devices and data management solutions to agribusiness.

-Belinda Lay is an Esperance Farmer and Winner of the ‘2019 WA Agrifutures Rural Women’s Award.
-Known for her sheep collar trials to address sheep livestock priorities including; animal welfare, improved lamb survival & the implementation of novel technology for commercial farm management.
+Belinda Lay is an Esperance Farmer and Winner of the 2019 WA Agrifutures Rural Women’s Award.
+Belinda is known for her sheep collar trials to address sheep livestock priorities including; animal welfare, improved lamb survival & the implementation of novel technology for commercial farm management.
 Coolindown Farms is the first in Australia to use IoT devices to track animal welfare using the Sigfox network.